Human Capital Taxes

 - Understand, explain and calculate the charge to Capital Gains Tax on employees in relation to shares and options in their employing company, on their main residence and on the effect of residence and domicile.

-- Understand the different types of pension schemes, including unapproved and offshore schemes, and advise on the tax implications for employers and employees and on practical and regulatory issues for employers including auto-enrollment.
+- Understand the different types of pension schemes, including unapproved and offshore schemes, and advise on the tax implications for employers and employees and on practical and regulatory issues for employers including auto-enrolment.

 - Understand the difference between employed and self-employed individuals and identify the taxation issues involved including alternative engagement situations including agency workers, IR35 and MSCs.